Marsha V. Kazarosian

-She has been identified as a Super Lawyer by New England Super Lawyers Magazine each year since 2006.
-She has been identified as one of the Top 50 Women Lawyers in MA and New England, and a Super Lawyer in Civil Rights, Personal Injury Litigation, and Family Law.
+She has been identified as a Super Lawyer by New England Super Lawyers Magazine each year since 2006, in the areas of Civil Rights, Personal Injury Litigation, and Family Law.
+She was most recently included again on the Top 50: 2020 Women Massachusetts Super Lawyers List and has been identified as as one of the Top 50 Women Lawyers in New England.
 In 2006, she was showcased as Massachusetts Super Lawyers Magazine’s cover story, featuring her career biography and her climb to national recognition.
 Attorney Kazarosian has a 10.0 Superb rating from AVVO.com and a Martindale Peer Review Rating of AV Preeminent.

 Attorney Kazarosian is also recognized in the fields of Plaintiff’s Personal Injury Litigation, Civil Rights, and Employment Law by Best Lawyers©, the oldest and most respected attorney ranking service in the world that publishes its attorney listings in partnership with U.S. News & World Report and other media partners.
 In addition, she is listed by National Trial Lawyers – Civil Plaintiff – Top 100.